zehranrgi/fasterRCNN_and_cascade_mmdetection/README.md

 You should know what is VOC format, COCO format.
 Pascal VOC is a common XML annotation format; COCO is a common JSON format.
-There are some techniques to convert XML to JSON.
+There are several techniques to convert XML to JSON.